eclab/grains/stochastic/README.md

 Looking for a more traditional sample and hold, random sample and hold, and track and hold?
 Try RUCKUS.

+## How Stochastic Works
+STOCHASTIC outputs a CV VALUE via Audio Out.
+Every N milliseconds (a RATE that you choose), STOCHASTIC picks a new TARGET CV VALUE -- this is a value between 0 and 5V.
+Then over the next N milliseconds, STOCHASTIC changes the CV VALUE until it matches that target value.
+There are two ways that it can change the CV VALUE:

+- Gradually and linearly until it reaches the target.
+This is "WANDERING"

+- Immediately and staying there.
+This is "S&H"

+STOCHASTIC picks its next TARGET CV VALUE in one of three ways:

+- It selects a voltage from a distribution centered at 2.5V, with a certain VARIANCE.
+      This produces the ABOUT MEAN effect.

+- It selects a voltage from a distribution centered at the CURRENT TARGET CV VALUE, with a certain VARIANCE.
+This produces a RANDOM WALK effect.

+- If the variance is very high, it doesn't matter which of these is chosen: it'd just be a completely random TARGET CV VALUE.

+Before it outputs its current CV VALUE, STOCHASTIC will add to it some degree of random FUZZ (noise).

 ## Grains Bug